dbt-labs/corp/handbook/working_and_growing_here.md

 3. Reach out to the [recruiter](https://www.notion.so/Business-Partner-Coverage-Model-0a4ee30503464b3bb101de1d4c3ac5e8) and hiring manager to have an introductory call:
     1. Explain why you are interested in learning more about this role.
 In your conversation, understand the role expectations and hiring profile.
     2. If you would like to learn more about the role, we recommend shadowing someone who is on the existing team or in the current role to learn more about the day to day.
-    3. Feel free to also meet with existing members of the team to understand the landscape of the team and gain advice advice or general mentorship.
+    3. Feel free to also meet with existing members of the team to understand the landscape of the team and gain advice or general mentorship.
-4. At the end of the introductory call, you can also ask the hiring manager if they think you would be good fit for the role at this time.
+4. At the end of the introductory call, you can also ask the hiring manager if they think you would be a good fit for the role at this time.
 The hiring manager might be able to help you identify areas you can develop prior to pursuing the role, or recommend other roles to look into if they conclude another team or role would be better suited for you, your interests, and/or skill set.

 #### Step 2: Apply